-From only using reusable straws to buying an electric car, there are so many ways to reduce your footprint on the planet.
+From only using reusable straws to buying an electric car, for example.
+Because there are so many ways to reduce your footprint on the planet.
 The more people who make an effort to reduce their waste the better.
 Any time someone decides to try a little harder to produce less waste is a win for the planet.

 1. Look at the Numbers

 First of all and on every single plastic item that you purchase there should be a number.
 You have probably noticed them.
 So some might even know what they mean.
 It is so important to look at the number on every single plastic item.
 Especially before you throw it away.

 Different areas take different numbers of plastic so check which numbers your recycling center accepts.
 Plastics with a one or a two should always be recycled.
 Those are the numbers most often found on bottles and containers.